felicity-borg/BatchSparkScoringPredictiveMaintenance/README.md

   * [Ingest Data](https://github.com/Azure/BatchSparkScoringPredictiveMaintenance/blob/master/notebooks/1_Data_Ingestion.ipynb).
 Open the `1_Data_Ingestion` notebook on the Azure Databricks workspace.
 You can either `Run All` cells, or execute cells individually.
 This notebook downloads the example data into your Azure Databricks Data storage.

+  * [Model Building and Training]
+   * [Solution 1](https://github.com/Azure/BatchSparkScoringPredictiveMaintenance/blob/master/notebooks/3_Model_Building_And_Training.ipynb).
+Open the `3_Model_building_And_Training` notebook on the Azure Databricks Workspace.
+You can either `Run All` cells, or execute cells individually.
+This notebook will run one external notebook—2_Feature_Engineering to create training and testing data sets which are then written to the Azure Databricks Data store.
+The rest of the notebook builds and tests a Random Forest model.
+   * [Solution 2](https://github.com/Azure/BatchSparkScoringPredictiveMaintenance/blob/master/notebooks/3_AzureML_Model_Building_And_Training.
+Open the `3_AzureML_Model_Building_And_Training` notebook on the Azure Databricks Workspace.
+For this notebook you will need to execute each cell individually.
+This notebook will run one external notebook—2_Feature_Engineering to create training and testing data sets which are then written to the Azure Databricks Data store.
+The rest of the notebook creates an experiment to build, train and test a machine learning model using the open source MLFlow API to track.
+This enables the user to track the experiment such the model's performance metrics on both Azure ML and Databricks' workspace.
+This notebook also details how to regsiter the model on Azure ML and create a container image for the trained model. `Run All` cells will not work on this notebook as users will need to populate `cell 8` with their workspace details and then follow the instructions provided to for interactive authentication.